GD PI WAT Preparation Tips from Toppers and Experts

 Group Discussion, commonly known as GD is a method of assessing students' personality in terms of both technique and art.
 It is a discussion in a group of people who express their views in a free manner upon a topic.
 The GD, by various B-schools for admission to management programmes, assess students on the basis of confidence, communication, and managerial skills.

-Vinayak Kudva, Head, PG India & Mumbai Region, IMS says, “Immediately after the CAT exam gets over, MBA aspirants should start preparing for the second stage of selection: the GD stage.
+Vinayak Kudva, Cheif Mentor, IMS, on how to crack GD, says, “Immediately after the CAT exam gets over, MBA aspirants should start preparing for the second stage of selection: the GD stage.
 It is very important not to waste time and energy on thinking about your performance in the CAT and how you might have approached particular problems differently.
 That is a thing of the past and you cannot change it.”

 Personal Interview- PI

 A Personal Interview-PI is a conversation in which someone is asked about their background, lifestyle, experience.
 The personal interview with a candidate lets the panel evaluate whether or not s/he have the capability and skills required to successfully pursue and develop a career in management.

 CAT toppers share the challenges he faced during the PI, and the approach they followed to successfully crack this level of the admission procedure.

 Dipal Kumar Patel, CAT topper and IIM Raipur students shares his PI experience " I had three panelists in my interview.
 Panelists started with asking my introduction then went on to my final year project of my engineering.
 I started off with a very nervous feeling with the interview.
 But the questions asked to me were very relevant.
 I was able to share my answer with utter confidence.
 Further, I was able to drive the interview with my explanation of the previous question.
 This led the interview in the desired direction.
 I don’t consider it an ideal experience but, yes, an inspiring one."